Under the Fire Safety (England) Regulations 2022, we’re required to carry out and document periodic door inspections in all buildings over 11m.

 We carry out regular fire door checks in your building.

-This is a vital inspection as fire doors play an essential role in preventing or inhibiting the spread of smoke, toxic gases and fire in the event that a fire breaks out.
+This is a vital inspection as fire doors play an essential role in preventing or reducing the spread of smoke, toxic gases and fire if a fire breaks out.

-The contractor will only need a couple of minutes to complete the inspection of your front door.
+The contractor will typically need no more than 15 minutes to complete the inspection of your front door.

 • If there are any gaps around the door frame